microsoft/fluentui/packages/react-accordion/etc/react-accordion.api.md

 import { ComponentProps } from '@fluentui/react-utilities';
 import { Descendant } from '@fluentui/react-utilities';
+import { DescendantContextValue } from '@fluentui/react-utilities';
 import { ObjectShorthandProps } from '@fluentui/react-utilities';
 import * as React from 'react';
 import { ShorthandProps } from '@fluentui/react-utilities';

 // @public
-export const Accordion: React.ForwardRefExoticComponent<AccordionProps & React.RefAttributes<HTMLElement>>;
+export const Accordion: React.FunctionComponent<AccordionProps & React.RefAttributes<HTMLElement>>;

 // Warning: (ae-forgotten-export) The symbol "AccordionHeaderCommonProps" needs to be exported by the entry point index.d.ts
 //